kdove/markdownautomation/README.md

 One of the most important skills to master as a web developer is version control.
 Building the habit of committing via Git is important:

 * Your commit history allows you to revert your code base in the event that you need to return to a previous state.
+[COMPLETED]

 Follow these guidelines for committing:

 * Make single-purpose commits for related changes to ensure a clean, manageable history.
 If you are fixing two issues, make two commits.
+[COMPLETED]

 * Write descriptive, meaningful commit messages so that you and anyone else looking at your repository can easily understand its history.
+[COMPLETED]
 <!-- Spec Requirement; please see deliverable referenced in the following commits "master b0ef752",  -->

 * Don't commit half-done work, for the sake of your collaborators (and your future self!).
+[COMPLETED]
 <!-- Spec requirement; 'Don't commit half-done work, for the sake of your collaborators (and your future self!)'.
 All commits are tested and functional prior to commiting -->
 * Test your application before you commit to ensure functionality at every step in the development process.
+[COMPLETED]

 We would like you to have more than 200 commits by graduation, so commit early and often!
+[WILL GET TO THIS BEFORE THE CLASS IS OVER]

 ## Submission on BCS

 You are required to submit the following:

-* An animated GIF demonstrating the app functionality
+* An animated GIF demonstrating the app functionality [THIS IS A SCREEN RECODING DEMONSTRATING THE WORKING APP]

-* A generated PDF of your GitHub profile
+* A generated PDF of your GitHub profile [OKAY I WILL SUBMIT THIS]

-* The URL of the GitHub repository
+* The URL of the GitHub repository [COMPLETED]